 A district court prosecutor could modify that language to indicate that the defendant is waiving his right to appeal the misdemeanor conviction to superior court under statutes like G.S.
 7A-271, 7A-290 and 15A-1431.
 If the defendant knowingly and voluntarily signed that waiver as part of his district court plea but then tried to appeal anyway, the superior court judge could enforce the waiver by remanding the case back to district court for entry of judgment per the original plea and sentence.

 Well, that’s the theory anyway….
-It looks like we are still waiting on a test case to go up to the Court of Appeals and find out for sure.
-Any volunteers?
+A state bar ethics opinion from all the way back in 1993 (RPC 129) concluded that such a waiver would be proper, but it looks like we are still waiting on a test case to go up to the Court of Appeals and find out for sure.